viktor-silakov/whisper_node_mic.cpp/examples/addon.node.stream/README.md

----
-runme:
-  id: 01HX40D7Y35FCSRE5R8Z2RMVP4
-  version: v3
----

-# addon

-This is an addon demo that can **perform whisper model reasoning in `node` and `electron` environments**, based on [cmake-js](https://github.com/cmake-js/cmake-js).
-It can be used as a reference for using the whisper.cpp project in other node projects.
+# Node.js Whisper.cpp Real-time Microphone Stream Transcription Addon
+This addon demonstrates the capability of performing real-time speech transcription using the Whisper model in Node.js environments.
+It captures audio from the microphone, processes it in real-time, and provides transcription results as the audio is being spoken.
+The addon supports streaming audio input and offers various configuration options to customize the transcription process.

+> **Note:** This project is currently in a demo state and is not actively maintained or developed.
+It serves as a reference implementation and a starting point for integrating the Whisper model into Node.js applications.

 ## Install